homanchou/xr/book/build-your-own-webvr-site.md

   config.$presence_diff.next(payload);
 });
 ```
-Now let's create the new presence system that will create our boxes.
+Now let's create the new presence system that will subscribe to the events and create our boxes.

 ```typescript
 import { config } from "../config";